 NOTE: This course will satisfy the 3rd credit of math requirement for graduation.
-CTE Dual Credit may be earned.
+Tech Prep community college credits may be earned.
 A meeting with the guidance counselor is required.

 This course allows individuals to learn and apply math skills and operations to calculate discounts, mark-ups, mark-downs, verify invoices, compute payroll, interest, and installment buying.
 It also includes economics, financial literacy and financial markets and applications, personal financial management topics of budgeting, expense monitoring, and maintaining a personal or business checkbook, filing income tax returns, and managing credit card expenses.